mikepfeiffer/azure-iac-bootcamp/Lab 3/README.md

 ## Challenge

-Stop your Azure Lab instance on my.ine.com, and then start a new one.
-Create a storage account inside your resource group and export the resource group to an ARM template.
+Export the resource group in your Azure Lab instance to an ARM template.
 Compare this template to the one you created manually and see if you can find any differences.

 ## Bonus Points